Glossary

 type of memory is usually allocated by calling functions from the

-program, until it is released by calling `free`.
-A program exiting
+program, until it is released by calling free

 without releasing all of its dynamic memory is said to be leaking.